Accounting and Finance BA (Hons) graduate Julia Lista shares her university experience with us.

 Can you tell us a bit about your educational background, and what led you to choose London Met?

 I left school with GCSE's only.
 I did a commercial skills course and went straight to work, at 18, as a personal assistant.
 I always felt that I could have done much better and, always having had an interest in accounting, decided to go back to education and do a degree.
-I chose London Met as I had previously started a silversmithing course at The Cass – which wasn't for me.
+I chose London Met as I had previously started a silversmithing course at London Met's School of art, Architecture and Design – which wasn't for me.
 I thought London Met had the best facilities and also was easy to get to as I already live in London.